 How to eat: Press for fresh-squeezed orange juice—if you haven't tried this yet, you're missing out.
 Add to breakfast smoothies, toss in your bag for an easy-to-pack snack, use the juice for muffins, olive oil cake, or other citrusy baked goods.

-Kale contains somewhere around 85 mg for every one-cup serving.
-A true nutritional powerhouse, kale is also loaded with vitamins A, K, C, B6, potassium, and more.
+Kale contains somewhere around 85 mg of vitamin C for every one-cup serving.
+A true nutritional powerhouse, kale is also loaded with vitamins A and K, and folate.
 You really can't go wrong with kale.

 How to eat: In salads, roasted as kale chips, tossed in smoothies, added to a soup.